-Jim is President of Stonebridge Ventures, Inc. He has more than 30 years of consulting and business experience and has placed particular emphasis on the higher education and healthcare industries in recent years.
-Jim has led several comprehensive strategic sourcing, non-salary cost reduction and strategic procurement planning engagements for university, healthcare and Fortune 500 clients.
-Throughout his career Jim has been a frequent pioneer of developing new service offerings and tackling his client’s most pressing issues, enabling them to go farther.
+Jim is the founder of Stonebridge Ventures.
+He has more than 30 years of consulting and business experience and has focused on the higher education industry since 2003.
+Jim has led several comprehensive strategic sourcing, strategic procurement planning, procurement assessments and organizational design engagements for university, healthcare and FORTUNE 500 clients.
 Jim is a frequent speaker at higher education industry events.

 About the 2017 Facilities Management Institute

 For more information please contact Sarah Nicewarner at (443) 219-3632